Suzit05/sample-gh-2/README.md

-trigger when push to any branch
+trigger when push to main and test
+2 yml file